Alamance Chamber of Commerce

 In the 1950s, Burlington suffered a critical water shortage.
 This posed a threat not only to existing industry and business but also to future growth in those areas.
 The city set out to correct that and ensure it never happened again.
 A new reservoir was built in the late 1950s, and almost as soon as it was placed in use, plans began for another water supply, which has now become a reality.
 Burlington has one of the best water supplies in the state, including two separate water treatment plants, a situation envied by our larger neighbors.
 Burlington’s water supply is a tremendous attraction to new industry.

 We felt the racial unrest of the 1960s in a sharp way.
 However, through the efforts of bi-racial organizations, school desegregation was accomplished far more orderly than in neighboring areas.

 Today, Burlington enjoys a unique position in North Carolina.
-It is home to major industry, to growing retail and residential development, and now it is facing up to a new challenge—the growing presence of Hispanics in the population mix.
-Already, there are changes in education, in the retail community and in the employment market to meet these demographics and meld the newcomers into the population.
-It just adds to the reality that in Burlington, we spell adversity O-P-P-O-R-T-U-N-I-T-Y.
+It is home to major industry, to growing retail and residential development.
+This goes to prove the success that comes from the fact that in Burlington, we spell adversity O-P-P-O-R-T-U-N-I-T-Y.

 Recreation & Parks

 Powered by CivicPlus